Children’s Librarian: Susan Slater [email protected] 814 723-4650 x126

 Painting Portal Short Story Contest: Ages 5 – 11.
 You find a painting that acts as a portal to another world.
 Write a story about your journey through the painting and the colorful adventures you have on the other side.
 Start your story with the prompt: “My painting portal journey began when…”.
 Pick up a Painting Portal Short Story Contest entry form for details.
 Starting June 2, forms can be found across from the staff desk in the Children’s Department or download one from the Children’s Program page on our website.
 Stories and the Writer Information Page are due July 7.
 Entries will be judged by age categories (5-6; 7-9; 10-11) and winners will be notified by July 15.
 One winner in each age category will receive a $30 Chloe’s Creamery gift card.

 Story Walk: Tuesday, July 1 – Monday, July 14.
 This story walk focuses on Duck on a Bike by David Shannon.
 Families, children and preschools can complete this story walk at their leisure during the dates listed above.
 Certain businesses along Second Avenue and Liberty Street will post pages from the selected book in their windows.
 Participants will read the story in progression as they walk along Second Avenue and then up and down both sides of Liberty Street.
 Participating businesses will be noted in the packet.
 Story Walk packets will be available starting *June 24, can be completed between July 1 – July 14, and are due into the Warren Library by July 15. *Packets can be found across from the staff desk in the Children’s Department or download one from the Children’s Program page on our website.
 Names of the children who turn in the “Submission Form” from their packet by the due date will be entered into a drawing.
 Thirteen names will be randomly drawn and winners notified on July 17.
-Twelve children will each win a gift bag containing Stuff-a-Duck kit, a copy of Duck on a Bike, and a few other items; one child will win the grand prize of a large fun-filled gift basket.
+Twelve children will each win a gift bag containing a Stuff-a-Duck kit and a copy of Duck on a Bike: one child will win the grand prize of a large fun-filled gift basket.

 Special Programs